mikepthomas/projects/_posts/minatures.md

 | Base Stone    | Warpaints: [Ash Grey]            | Warpaints Fanatic: [Ash Grey]            | :heavy_check_mark: |

 ## The Slog

+> Across the wasteland, no survivors are alien to hard work, but among the inhabitants of '`The Slog`', hard work is tantamount to survival.
+> A settlement comprised solely of Ghouls and led by the always friendly Wiseman, ‘`The Slog`’ is a farm above all other things, the only Tarberry Bog in the Commonwealth.
+> However, mistaking the Ghouls tending to the land as nothing more than farmers is a mistake raiders have made in the past, and found a group of ornery, resilient, and frankly prepared men and women more than capable of defending what’s theirs.
+>
+> Partnering the natural fortitude of their kind with the bounty from the farm, when pushed to a fight the members of ‘`The Slog`’ are long lasting foes, able to power though more wounds than most and outright ignore the dangers of radiation.
+> Together, they are armed, organised and most importantly, determined.[^the-slog]

+[^the-slog]: [Modiphius Entertainment](https://www.modiphius.net) (2022).
+"The Slog Force List" _FOWW FITF-1-007_, Version 1.0 page 1.

 ### Battle Mode Force List